Benjamin15122/moon-flask/README.md

 ## TODO

-1. Discard flask-pages, use our custom markdown convertor
+1. publications.html + bibtexparser
-2. publications.html + bibtexparser
+1. a proxy that embed web pages of changxu, yuhunag
-3. a proxy that embed web pages of changxu, yuhunag
+1. A set of basic templates that generates pages from yaml
-4. A set of basic templates that generates pages from yaml
+1. tags and category of news

 ## Install